cockroachdb/django-cockroachdb/README.md

 ## Disabling CockroachDB telemetry

-By default, CockroachDB 21.1 and later will send the version of Django you are using back to Cockroach Labs.
+By default, CockroachDB sends the version of django-cockroachdb that you're using back to Cockroach Labs.
 To disable this, set `DISABLE_COCKROACHDB_TELEMETRY = True` in your Django settings.